notcodesid/Proven/proven-frontend/README.md

-# lockin – product brief (v1)
+# Proven – product brief (v1)

 ## overview
-**lockin** is a blockchain-powered app that helps users commit to personal goals by staking real money on their success. through social challenges and proof-based accountability, lockin turns personal growth into a high-stakes game — where users either follow through or forfeit their bet.
+**Proven** is a blockchain-powered app that helps users commit to personal goals by staking real money on their success.
+Through social challenges and proof-based accountability, Proven turns personal growth into a high-stakes game — where users either follow through or forfeit their bet.

 ---